-For the fiscal years ended 2016, 2015, and 2014, the Company recognized \$3.5 million, \$5.1 million and \$2.3 million in revenue related to unredeemed gift card breakage.
-Gift card breakage is included in Other revenue in the Consolidated Statements of Income.
-Unearned gift card revenue at the end of 2016 and 2015 was \$41.0 million and \$38.2 million.
+For the fiscal years ended 2017, 2016, and 2015, the Company recognized \$4.0 million, \$3.5 million and \$5.1 million in revenue related to unredeemed gift card breakage.
+Gift card breakage is included in Other revenue in the consolidated statements of operations.
+Unearned gift card revenue at the end of 2017 and 2016 was \$45.4 million and \$41.0 million.

 The Company typically grants franchise rights to franchisees for a term of 20 years, with the right to extend the term for an additional ten years if various conditions are satisfied by the franchisee.
-The Company provides management expertise, training, pre-opening assistance, and restaurant operating assistance in exchange for area development fees, franchise fees, license fees, and royalties of 4% of the franchised adjusted gross restaurant sales.
+The Company provides management expertise, training, pre-opening assistance, and restaurant operating assistance in exchange for area development fees, franchise fees, license fees, and royalties of 4% of the franchised adjusted gross restaurant sales in 2017.
 The Company recognizes area development fees and franchise fees as income when the Company has performed all material obligations and initial services, which generally occurs upon the opening of the new restaurant.
 Until earned, these fees are accounted for as an accrued liability.
 Area development fees are recognized proportionately with the opening of each new restaurant.
 Royalties are accrued as earned and are calculated each period based on the franchisee's reported adjusted sales.

 Red Robin RoyaltyTM deferred revenue primarily relates to a program in which registered members earn an award for a free entrée for everynine entrées purchased.
 We recognize the current sale of an entrée and defer a portion of the revenue to reflect partial pre-payment for the future entrée the member is entitled to receive.
 We estimate the future value of the award based on the historical average value of redemptions.
 We also estimate what portion of registered members are not likely to reach the ninth purchase based on historical activity and recognize the deferred revenue related to those purchases.
 We recognize the deferred revenue in Restaurant revenue on earned rewards when redeemed or upon expiration, which is 60 days after the award is earned.
 We compare the estimate of the value of future awards to historical redemptions to evaluate the reasonableness of the deferred amount.
-Deferred loyalty revenue, which was included in Unearned revenue in the accompanying Consolidated Balance Sheets, was \$9.2 million and \$10.2 million at December 25, 2016 and December 27, 2015.
+Deferred loyalty revenue, which was included in Unearned revenue in the accompanying consolidated balance sheets, was \$10.6 million and \$9.2 million at December 31, 2017 and December 25, 2016.

 Advertising-Under the Company's franchise agreements, both the Company and the franchisees must contribute a minimum percentage of revenues totwo national media advertising funds (the "Advertising Funds").
 These Advertising Funds are used to build the Company's brand equity and awareness primarily through a national marketing strategy, including national television advertising, digital media, social media programs, email, loyalty, and public relations initiatives.
-The Company's portion of contributions to these Advertising Funds is recorded as advertising costs under Selling, general, and administrative expenses in the Consolidated Statements of Income.
+Contributions to these Advertising Funds are recorded as advertising costs under Selling, general, and administrative expenses in the consolidated statements of operations.